Jetsh0ck/Recipe-Overhaul/README.md

 I am new to creating datapacks so I'd appreciate if you could tell me any errors i'm currently doing so that I can improve my work in the future!

 ---------------------------------------------------------------------------------------------------------------

+-Recipe Overhaul-

+Survival Friendly!
+All the recipes can be modified in the "data/crafting/recipes" folder.
+You can remove unwanted recipes by simply right-clicking on the unwanted recipe and clicking delete.